Riley-Johnson/Riley-Johnson.github.io/_projects/airbrake/index.md

 ---
 layout: post
-title: Hybrid Rocket Engines
+title: Airbrake
-description: Designed, fabricated, and tested two hybrid rocket motors, built custom simulation software using models from available literature.
+description: Developing a model rocket airbrake to precisely reach a target apogee.
 skills:
   - CAD
-  - Metal machining
   - Numerical simulation
   - Risk analysis
-main-image: /ShockDiamonds.PNG
+main-image: /crosssection.png
 ---

 ## Overview
-Currently working to build a model rocket airbrake to precisely reach a target apogee
+Already have developed brake hardware, simulation, and control algorithm.
+Have also already undergone first round of flight testing, where we validated state estimation and airbrake capabilities in flight.

 ---